 In 2008, funding to Holy Redeemer Home Care for additional home-based health monitoring equipment enabled 51 seniors with congestive heart failure to be remotely monitored for 90 days, resulting in early identification of medical problems, fewer rehospitalizations, and improved medication compliance.

-In 2009, JFS of Central NJ initiated a program “Congestive Heart Failure: Beyond the Borders of the Hospital” which provided assistive devices, geriatric nursing oversight and improved education.
-This program demonstrated improved medication management and reduced rehospitalizations.
+In 2009, JFS of Central NJ initiated a program “Congestive Heart Failure: Beyond the Borders of the Hospital” which provided assistive devices, geriatric nursing oversight,improved medication management, and reduced rehospitalizations.